LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch2_using_pipes_in_pipelines/02_06_solution_use_pipes_in_a_pipeline/README.md

 ### Create an Access Token

+1. Create a new repo and add the exercise files
+1. Adding the files may not trigger the pipeline right away.
+Go to the **Pipelines** menu and select **Run initial pipeline**.
 1. Select **Repository settings** -> **Access tokens** -> **Create Repository Access Token**.

     ![Create Access Token](./images/00000_create-access-token-0.png)